 - to understand the extent to which customers are aware of cheque imaging.

-In 2016 it will be the tenth consecutive year of research among the general public (through TNS), the ninth year (through BDRC Continental) among businesses and it will be the first year that we have focussed on charities as well.
+2017 will be the 11th consecutive year of research among the general public (through TNS), the ninth year (through BDRC Continental) among businesses and it will be the second year that we have focussed on charities as well.

 The image awareness questions were included for the first time in 2015; these questions are circulated twice a year: once in April and in September.

 The key findings from our market research can be found below.

 In addition to our annual tracking research, the C&CCC commissioned Ipsos MORI to undertake some qualitative (autumn 2014) and quantitative (start of 2015) research across the UK among the public, businesses and NfPs (not-for-profits including charities) to understand the views of cheque users about the introduction of cheque imaging in the future.

 The reports can be found below.